-The loss of £80,000 on the premises has been fully used in calculating the Entrepreneurs’ Relief, so is not otherwise allowable to be deducted from other capital gains.
+The loss of £80,000 on the premises has been fully used in calculating the Entrepreneurs’ Relief, so isn’t otherwise allowable to be deducted from other capital gains.

 This net chargeable gain of £630,000 is charged at the Entrepreneurs’ Relief rate of Capital Gains Tax of 10%.
-Again the loss of £50,000 on the warehouse has been fully used in calculating the Entrepreneurs’ Relief, so is not otherwise allowable to be deducted from other capital gains.
+Again the loss of £50,000 on the warehouse has been fully used in calculating the Entrepreneurs’ Relief, so isn’t otherwise allowable to be deducted from other capital gains.

 The maximum qualifying net gains which may benefit from Entrepreneurs’ Relief is restricted to a lifetime limit from all qualifying disposals.
-It is not an annual limit.
+It’s not an annual limit.